“Not all those who wander are lost” – J. R. R. Tolkien

 Completed in 1930 by the Green Mountain Club, the long trail is one of the original long distance hiking trails.
 The trail is 272 miles long and it runs from the Massachusetts state line in the south to the Vermont-Canada border.

-The trail is one of the more difficult ones on the list, and will have hikers trekking through remote, rugged mountains that are often muddy and plagued with black flies.
+The trail is one of the more difficult trails on the list, and will have hikers trekking through remote, rugged mountains that are often muddy and plagued with black flies.
 If you’re just getting started in hiking, you will want to hike at least a couple smaller trails before setting out on this one.

 Official Trail Website: http://www.greenmountainclub.org/